 Current Project Status

-This re-evaluation of the potential for Peak Hill to be developed underground forms part of the extensive regional exploration program which is in progress to provide additional ore feed for Tomingley Gold Operations.
+The potential for Peak Hill to be developed underground is being re-evaluated as part of an extensive regional exploration program to provide additional ore feed for Tomingley Gold Operations.

 Peak Hill Community Newsletter

 To make a complaint please call the Community Information Line Number which operates 24 hours a day, 7 days a week.

 If you are calling for business purposes please call between 9 am – 5 pm Monday to Friday on 02 6882 2866.

 Complaints Register (no complaints were received in the 2021 calendar year)

 Peak Hill Gold Mine Q & A

 Q. Who/What is Alkane Resources?